riganti/dotvvm-docs/Pages/concepts/diagnostics-and-profiling/custom-tracing.md

 ```

 Note that only requests to DotVVM pages are traced.
 Requests for other resources are not included in DotVVM tracing.

+## Application startup tracing

+DotVVM also contains an interface called `IStartupTracer`, which uses similar logic as the `IRequestTracer` to track the events of the application startup routine.

+### TraceEvent

+The main method of the tracer is `TraceEvent` method.
+It receives name of the event as a string.
+We use string just to allow anyone to extend the set of events, but DotVVM itself will call you with following events.

+* `AddDotvvmStarted` is called when the `AddDotVVM` method is entered in ASP.NET Core (`UseDotVVM` in ASP.NET Core).
+* `DotvvmConfigurationUserServicesRegistrationStarted` is called before the `ConfigureServices` in `DotvvmStartup.cs` is called.
+* `DotvvmConfigurationUserServicesRegistrationFinished` is called after the `ConfigureServices` in `DotvvmStartup.cs` was completed
+* `DotvvmConfigurationUserConfigureStarted` is called before the `Configure` in `DotvvmStartup.cs` is called.
+* `DotvvmConfigurationUserConfigureStarted` is called after the `Configure` in `DotvvmStartup.cs` was completed.
+* `UseDotvvmStarted` is called when the `UseDotVVM` method is entered in ASP.NET Core.
+On OWIN, this is called before DotVVM middleware is added in the request pipeline.
+* `InvokeAllStaticConstructorsStarted` is called before DotVVM starts scanning assemblies for DotVVM controls and properties.
+* `InvokeAllStaticConstructorsFinished` is called after DotVVM finishes scanning assemblies for DotVVM controls and properties.
+* `UseDotvvmFinished` is called when the `UseDotVVM` method is ending.
+* `ViewCompilationStarted` is called before the view compilation starts.
+This event is not traced when the [view compilation mode](~/pages/concepts/configuration/view-compilation-modes) is set to `Lazy`.
+* `ViewCompilationFinished ` is called after the view compilation ended.
+This event is not traced when the [view compilation mode](~/pages/concepts/configuration/view-compilation-modes) is set to `Lazy`.

+### NotifyStartupCompleted

+This method is called after the application startup is completed.
+Because the view compilation runs on background, some events may be traced after this method is called.
+The startup tracer can optionally submit these "late events" to the `IDiagnosticsInformationSender` instance.

 ## See also